 False Pride That Is You have heard so many things about pride and humility.
 One of the many things you might have heard about pride is that it never pays to be puffed up with it.
 You could have heard that it comes before a fall.
 This week’s Tuesday Thought© covers pride as our conversation on the seven deadly sins unfolds.
 Regular readers are aware that each week a Jamaican proverb is usually highlighted to further illustrate our point and this week is no different.
 Did you watch last week’s?

 Long And Flowing Years ago, my then partner bought me a dog as a gift.
 It was the first time that I was the owner of a “pedigree” dog.
 There are lots of dogs in Jamaica and most run wild.
 So when this shitzu-mix was given to me, he thrilled me no end.
 I was excited to look after him, to find him the best mobile dog grooming company, to dress him up when it got cold, and to take him for walks.
-That feeling heightened after his first grooming and his long hair glistened.
-It did not occur to me initially that he might have been quite hot and sweating beneath his coat in the tropical heat.
-His long
+That feeling heightened after his first grooming

 This Week’s Thought Every week, I share a Jamaican proverb or saying that highlights or better yet underscores the general conversation of the month.
 Since the start of April, we have discussed life challenges – their many forms and how different people meet or even greet them.
 In my Tuesday Thought© video below and on my Facebook page, we are talking about a monkey and how it handles life challenges.
 Did you watch the last Tuesday Thought©?
 You can check it out here and be sure to subscribe and receive